-- Any changes desired by the individual or family member/caregiver, as applicable and his/their satisfaction with services; - Confirmation that all approved services were delivered according to the amount detailed in the plan, or, if not, the reason; and - Any significant events. - The content of each review must be discussed/reviewed with the individual and family member/caregiver, as applicable and submitted to the Support Coordinator within 10 calendar days following the end of each quarter.
+Any changes desired by the individual or family member/caregiver, as applicable and his/their satisfaction with services;

+- Confirmation that all approved services were delivered according to the amount detailed in the plan, or, if not, the reason; and - Any significant events. - The content of each review must be discussed/reviewed with the individual and family member/caregiver, as applicable and submitted to the Support Coordinator within 10 calendar days following the end of each quarter.
 The discussion must be documented either by the individual and family member/caregiver's signature on the review or a progress note describing the discussion.
 The due date for the person-centered review is determined by the effective date of the ISP and communicated to the provider by the support coordinator.
 Four written reviews span the entire ISP year.
-For the annual updates to the plan for supports and every time supporting documentation is updated, the update must be reviewed with the individual and family member/caregiver's signature on the review, or a progress note describing the discussion. - All correspondence with the individual and the individual's family/caregiver, as appropriate, the support coordinator, DMAS, and DBHDS. - Written documentation of contacts made with individual's family/caregiver, physicians, formal and informal service providers and all professionals concerning the individual. - For the annual review and in cases where the Plan for Supports is modified, the team must work collaboratively to implement changes needed or desired by the individual.
+For the annual updates to the plan for supports and every time supporting documentation is updated, the update must be reviewed with the individual and family member/caregiver, as appropriate, and such review must be documented, either by the individual and family member/caregiver's signature on the review, or a progress note describing the discussion. - All correspondence with the individual and the individual's family/caregiver, as appropriate, the support coordinator, DMAS, and DBHDS. - Written documentation of contacts made with individual's family/caregiver, physicians, formal and informal service providers and all professionals concerning the individual. - For the annual review and in cases where the Plan for Supports is modified, the team must work collaboratively to implement changes needed or desired by the individual.
 Changes in the Plan for Supports should be shared with the support coordinator and other participating providers, as appropriate. - Provider documentation must support all claims submitted for DMAS reimbursement.
 Claims for payment that are not supported by supporting documentation are subject to recovery by DMAS or its designee as a result of utilization reviews or audits.